 The server can provide remote access to files contained in one or more directories.
-Depending on how servedat is configured, users may be limited to a single directory, or they may have access to the entire filesystem.
+Depending on how servedat is configured, users may be limited to a single directory, several directories, or they may have access to the entire filesystem.

 A Home Directory is the base folder that a user accesses when only a relative pathname is given (one that doesn't start with a '/').
 Users can generally access all the files and sub-directories in their Home Directory.
 Whether or not a user can access files outside their Home Directory depends on the type of user, the server's RestrictHome setting, the user's AuthFile options, and whether AllowPath is set.

 System Users (SysAuth) will be given access to their normal home directory as specified by the operating system.
 If RestrictHome is disabled, System Users can also access the entire file system by using absolute pathnames (paths starting with a '/').